 Resident Alien for Tax Purposes (IRS)

 When filing taxes, you are required to provide your immigration status.
 Generally, permanent residents are considered resident aliens.
-To be sure which immigration status you should provide, the IRS provides a Green Card Test.
-If you have been given U.S. permanent resident status at any time, then you are a resident alien.
+To determine which category you fall under, the IRS uses the Green Card Test and the Substantial Presence Test.

-- You voluntarily renounce and abandon this status in writing to the USCIS,
+- You voluntarily renounce and abandon this status in writing to the USCIS.

-If you meet the green card test at any time during the tax year, but do not meet the substantial presence test for that year, your residency starting date is the first day you are present in the U.S. as a permanent resident.
+If you meet the green card test at any time throughout the tax year but do not qualify for the substantial presence test for that year, your residency starting date is the first day you are present in the U.S. as a permanent resident.

 Resident Alien for Immigration Purposes (USCIS)